MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

     let hash = blake2b256(&arr);
     hash
 }
 ```

-This function ensures the transaction sender matches the enclave's registered public key.
-The signature of the ephemeral key is verified during dry run by Seal servers.
-This ensures only the enclave can produce such signature using its ephemeral key.

-The `id` can be anything that identifies the key.
+Here we assume the enclave's ephemeral key scheme is Ed25519 so flag is `0x00`.
 A Sui address is derived as the `blake2b_hash(flag || pk)`.
-Here we assume the enclave's ephemeral key scheme is Ed25519 so flag is `0x00`.

-## Using the seal-example weather service:
+The `id` can be anything that uniquely identifies the key.

+## Steps

 ### Step 0: Build, Run and Register Enclave

-Refer to the main guide for a more detailed instruction.
+This is the same as the Nautilus template.
+Refer to the main guide for more detailed instructions.

 ```shell
 # publish the enclave package